-Overshoot (or undershoot) is the absolute value of the maximum voltage above the nominal high voltage (or below $V{SS}$ ) as shown in Figure 26.
-The overshoot guideline limits transitions beyond $V{CC}$ or $V{SS}$ due to the fast signal edge rates.
+Overshoot (or undershoot) is the absolute value of the maximum voltage above the nominal high voltage (or below $V{\rm SS}$) as shown in Figure 25.
+The overshoot guideline limits transitions beyond $V{\rm CC}$ or $V{\rm SS}$ due to the fast signal edge rates.
 The processor can be damaged by repeated overshoot or undershoot events on any input, output, or I/O buffer if the charge is large enough (i.e., if the over/undershoot is great enough).
 Determining the impact of an overshoot/undershoot condition requires knowledge of the magnitude, the pulse direction, and the activity factor (AF).
 Permanent damage to the processor is the likely result of excessive overshoot/undershoot.

-When performing simulations to determine the impact of overshoot and undershoot events, ESD diodes must be properly characterized.
+When performing simulations to determine impact of overshoot and undershoot, ESD diodes must be properly characterized.
 ESD protection diodes do not act as voltage clamps and will not provide overshoot or undershoot protection.
 ESD diodes modeled within Intel I/O buffer models do not clamp undershoot or overshoot and will yield correct simulation results.
-If other I/O buffer models are being used to characterize the processor system bus, care must be taken to ensure that ESD models do not clamp extreme voltage levels.
+If other I/O buffer models are being used to characterize the Intel Pentium 4 processor with 512KB L2 cache on .13 micron process system bus, care must be taken to ensure that ESD models do not clamp extreme voltage levels.
 Intel I/O buffer models also contain I/O capacitance characterization.
-Therefore, removing the ESD diodes from an I/O buffer model will impact results and may yield excessive overshoot/undershoot.
+Therefore, removing the ESD diodes from an I/O buffer model will impact results and may yield excessive overshoot/ undershoot.